-3.8.4 Documentation required for an extension, deferred assessment and special consideration
+3.8.4 Documentation required for an extension, deferred assessment or exams and special consideration

-Medical grounds: If you are applying for an assignment extension, deferred assessment or special consideration based on medical grounds, you must submit a medical certificate or a letter from a registered health practitioner or professional.
-The exception is extensions of three or less calendar days for individual assignments.
+If you are applying for an assignment extension, deferred assessment or special consideration based on medical grounds, you must submit a medical certificate which has been obtained during a medical consultation.
+The exception is extensions of 3 or less calendar days for individual assignments.

-The medical certificate must be signed and include practitioner's provider number and contact details.
+The medical certificate must be signed by a registered medical or dental practitioner and include their provider number and contact details.
 The certificate must state:

-- the date on which the practitioner examined the student; and - in their professional opinion, the student was - o not fit for duty or - o was suffering from a medical condition or - o was unfit to sit the exam on a relevant day or - o was unfit for [a specified period].
+- the date on which the practitioner examined the student; and - · in their professional opinion, the student was - o not fit for duty or - o was suffering from a medical condition or - o was unfit to sit the exam on a relevant day or - o was unfit for [a specified period].